V00-77/kvm-windows-bridge-lab/README.md

 ---

 ### NOTE:
-After that if the internet didn't work on the VM follow step 4
+After that if the internet didn't work on the VM then follow step 4

+---

 ## Step 4: The Windows Driver "An easy way"   ***(Optional)***